 We invite you to read the manifesto to get an blurb on the project and the book.
 Or, if you like, plunge right into the book with the table of contents and Chapter One: After the Welfare State.
 For serious students there is an online test to measure your knowledge of the road to the middle class.

 EVERY WEEK on Monday morning we publish an oped here on www.roadtothemiddleclass.com.
-You have probably already read this week’s article “Obamacare Casts White Working Class Out in the Cold.”
+You have probably already read this week’s article “Liberals!
+You are to Blame!.”
 Here are a couple of recent efforts for you to enjoy:

 and there is lots more.